ai-free:~$ sudo tcpdump -i any -w google_tracking.pcap 'host google.com'

 Your Next Steps#

-1. Run your own tracking audit using the tools I mentioned
+1. Run your own audit — Takeout is the honest reality check

 3. Start the degoogling process with the easiest services first